Link to this page: https://www.socialistparty.org.uk/issue/1077/30406

 Overall, albeit from a low base, strikes in 2019 increased by 257% compared to two years before.
 But most workers looking for a means to fight back against the bosses' onslaught will not see Biden as their candidate.
 Unlike Sanders, despite his attempt to claim to be the 'union' candidate, he has no record of supporting workers' in struggle, and a long record of voting for pro-big business, anti-working-class policies - including for the NAFTA free trade agreement.

-As vice-president he wrote the 2005 bankruptcy bill, which increased the draconian punishment of debtors, piling on the misery for millions of working-class people when the world economic crisis erupted two years later.
+As a senator he supported the 2005 bankruptcy bill, which increased the draconian punishment of debtors, piling on the misery for millions of working-class people when the world economic crisis erupted two years later.

 Far from maximising his support, Sanders insistence on running his campaign inside the cage of the Democrats will have limited enthusiasm for him among some who learnt the lessons of 2016.